-In the SUMMIT follow-up extension study, the mean KOOS pain and function scores seen in both treatment groups at Year 5 were consistent with those seen at Year 2.2
+In a follow-up extension study, improvements in pain and function at Year 2 were maintained at Year 52

 In a responder analysis, the proportion of subjects with at least a 10-point improvement in both KOOS Pain and Function (SRA) was greater in the MACI group (63/72=87.5%; 95% CI [77.6%, 94.1%]) compared with the microfracture group (49/72=68.1%; 95% CI [56.0%, 78.6%]).1

-1. Saris D, Price A, Widuchowski W, et al. Matrix-applied characterized autologous cultured chondrocytes versus microfracture: Two-year follow-up of a prospective randomized trial.
+1. Saris D, Price A, Widuchowski W, et al. for the SUMMIT study group.
+Matrix-applied characterized autologous cultured chondrocytes versus microfracture: two-year follow-up of a prospective randomized trial.
 Am J Sports Med.
-2014;42(6):1384-94.
+2014;42:1384-1394.

 2. Brittberg M, Recker D, Ilgenfritz J, Saris D. SUMMIT Extension Study Group.
 Matrix-applied characterized autologous cultured chondrocytes versus microfracture: Five-year follow-up of a prospective randomized trial.
 Am J Sports Med.
 2018;46(6):1343-1351.